gchq/Palisade-examples/README.md

 # <img src="logos/logo.svg" width="180">

 ## A Tool for Complex and Scalable Data Access Policy Enforcement

+# Palisade Examples

+## Status
+<span style="color:red">Palisade is no longer under active development.</span>

 Windows is not an explicitly supported environment, although where possible Palisade has been made compatible.
 For Windows developer environments, we recommend setting up [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

+For an overview of Palisade, start with the Palisade introduction and the accompanying guides: QuickStart Guide; and Developer Guide which are found in the [Palisade README](https://github.com/gchq/Palisade/README.md).

-# Overview of the Example
+## Overview of the Example
 This repository contains the business logic required to configure and deploy Palisade to meet your organisations requirements.
 Therefore the contents of this repository shows the potential of Palisade via an example scenario and performance test suite.

 This example is designed around a generic fictional company where staff need to access [sensitive data](https://github.com/gchq/synthetic-data-generator/tree/v0.0.4) for legitimate purposes.